 - Enjoy them with Mediterranean yellow rice, grilled veggie kabobs, and vegan garlic yogurt sauce.

-- Turn them into a holiday meal with olive oil mashed potatoes, roasted Brussels sprouts and carrots, and cranberry raspberry sauce.
+- Turn them into a holiday meal with olive oil mashed potatoes, roasted Brussels sprouts and carrots, Mediterranean sourdough stuffing, vegan onion gravy, and cranberry raspberry sauce.

 Storing and freezing

 Leftover tofu meatballs can be covered and refrigerated for 3-4 days or frozen for up to 3 months.
 Defrost in the refrigerator overnight before reheating.

 For tips on freezing, refer to USDA Freezing and Food Safety.

 The combination of grains (like ground oats or breadcrumbs) and flax (a substitute for eggs) keep the vegan meatballs from falling apart.

 After removing the tofu from the package, rinse, drain, and pat dry with kitchen towels.
 If it requires pressing, rinse, press, then pat dry.

 Press the tofu for 10 to 15 minutes to remove the excess moisture.
 Or use super-firm tofu or extra-firm tofu not stored in water and you can skip the pressing.
 I recommend Hodo Organic Extra-Firm Tofu.

 And for even more recipes, join the Vegan Mediterranean Diet Recipes Facebook group for support, inspiration, and fun.